iotexproject/dev-portal-content/academy/walk-to-earn-workshop-part-2.md

 For the sake of simplicity, we will use the `ownable` interface for all contracts and we will use a single private key to deploy all the contracts and this private key will be associated to the data oracle too.
 So that we (and the data oracle) are the only allowed to make changes to contracts state (in a production application you may want to implement access levels, at least to distinguish from the data oracle account and the actual contracts owner).

 ## The Data Oracle "service" contracts
-We have already mentioned in the introduction that the data oracle needs two "service contracts" deployeo on the blockchain:
+We have already mentioned in the introduction that the data oracle needs two "service contracts" deployed on the blockchain:

 The DeviceRegistry and the DeviceBinding contracts.
 For the blockchain part we have a blockchain folder ready in the quick start that includes a simple HardHat project.
 So let's go ahead and quickly describe these two contracts that we will add to the contracts folder of the HArdhat project: